The Lawrence School, Sanawar: History

 In its first two decades, the school suffered an unexpectedly high death rate, with forty children dying between 1848 and 1858, of whom thirteen were the victims of an outbreak of cholera in 1857.
 In the next ten years, there were seventy-two further deaths, and in 1870 a Punjab Medical Department report proposed measures to improve the school's sanitation, as well as "a separate hospital for the treatment of contagious diseases".
 The headmaster, John Cole, was inspired to write a book called Notes on Hygiene with Hints on Self-discipline for Young Soldiers in India (1882).

-Sanawar's centenary year (1947) was crucial to the development of the school.
-With Indian independence, the bulk of the staff and children at Sanawar returned to Britain.
 However, the then-Governor General, Lord Mountbatten, presided at the centenary celebrations and read out a message from King George VI.
-Thereafter, control of the school passed from the Crown to the government of India's Ministry of Defence.
-A further transfer in 1949 brought the school under the control of the Ministry of Education.
 In June 1952 the ministry resolved to administer the school through a society created under the Societies Registration Act 1860, subject to a Memorandum of Association and rules and regulations to be approved by the government.
 These provided that the government Secretaries in the Ministries of Education, Defence, and Finance would serve as ex-officio members of the society, with four other members appointed by the government.
 The employees of the school, previously government servants, lost that status.
 The property and other assets of the school, which then had an estimated value of twenty-five lakhs of rupees, were transferred to the society with effect from June 1954.

 The school celebrated its 150th anniversary in 1997, and India marked the occasion with a two-rupee commemorative postage stamp issued in October 1997 and inscribed "1847-1997 THE LAWRENCE SCHOOL SANAWAR".